 Shared Services Connected Limited (SSCL) is a joint venture between the UK Cabinet Office and global consulting firm Sopra Steria, to reduce the costs of departmental back office functions such as HR and payroll services.

-Shared Services Connected Limited (SSCL) provides essential business support services to 29 UK government departments, the Ministry of Defence and Police, across functions like HR, payroll, accounting and contact center.
+Shared Services Connected Limited (SSCL) provides essential business support services to 29 UK government departments, the Ministry of Defence and Police, across functions like HR, payroll, accounting, and contact center.
 The scale is big — SSCL services touch more than 300,000 civil servants, 200,000 members of the Defence forces, two million veterans, as well as ensuring that government bills are paid.

 Initially, Carl and his team considered that a user-friendly internal website with up-to-date information about SSCL support services would be the best first step forward.
-It was at this point - in 2019 - that Squiz was engaged, the project starting with discovery sessions to explore and better understand business and employee needs.
+It was at this point - in 2019 - that Squiz was engaged, the project starting with discovery sessions to explore and better understand business and civil service needs.